-VERDICT / If you can get past the lower-quality output, this program should fit the needs of most beginner, novice and casual video editors.
+Verdict / This program should fit the needs of most beginner, novice and casual video editors.

 The editing space itself offers both timeline and storyboard workflows.
 The timeline shows each element of your project by length and allows you to make granular changes.
 The storyboard is more simplified, giving you an overview of each object, regardless of length.
 You can switch from one to the other with a single click, with all your changes and modifications intact.

 You only get one video editing track, which limits the program's versatility.
 You can, however, add as many video effects, overlays, and music and voice tracks as you need.
-While these extra tracks are useful for enhancing your video, we’d like to see the ability to add more video editing tracks, since that would allow you work with more video clips simultaneously rather than trying to fit all your main videos onto a single track.
+While these extra tracks are useful for enhancing your video, it’s unfortunate you can’t add more video editing tracks, since that would allow you to work with more video clips simultaneously rather than trying to fit all your main videos onto a single track.

 A healthy library of transitions and video effects is important for any video editing program.
-AVS Video Editor offers more than 650 transitions and effects that allow you to craft the look and feel of your project with precision.
+AVS Video Editor offers hundreds of transitions and effects that craft the look and feel of your project with precision.
 You also get a healthy selection of text templates that includes titles, scrolling credits, lower-third text or simple plain text to add anywhere you want on the screen.

-When you’ve finished your video project, AVS Video Editor gives you four options to export it and get it in front of an audience.
-You can create a stand-alone video file in the 10 most popular file formats like AVI, MOV and MP4.
+When you’ve finished your video project, AVS Video Editor provides four options to export it so you can get it in front of an audience.
+You can create a stand-alone video file most popular file formats like AVI, MOV, MP4 and many more.
 You can also create a DVD or Blu-ray disc of your video, complete with menus.
-Additionally, you have 72 options to optimize your video for devices like smartphones, tablets and gaming systems, which is the most optimization choices in any video editing software we reviewed.
+Additionally, you have dozens of options to optimize your video for devices like smartphones, tablets and gaming systems.
+This program has the most optimization choices in any video editing software we reviewed.

-Unfortunately, when our experts examined the exported video, they noted major pixelation that would distract viewers from the video's content.
-Make sure you review all your exported videos to make sure they’re up to the quality standards you want before you share them.
+Unfortunately, when we examined the exported video, we noted major pixelation that would distract viewers from the video's content.
+Make sure you review all your exported videos to ensure they’re up to the quality standards you want before you share them.
 You may have to export the same project several times before you get a crisp, clear picture.

-AVS Video Editor ranked in the middling portion of our side-by-side comparison chart of the best video editing software.
-It has most of the editing and enhancement tools we look for in this category, as well as a healthy library of transitions, effects and titles.
+AVS Video Editor has most of the editing and enhancement tools we look for in this category, as well as a healthy library of transitions, effects and titles.
 You should be able to learn this software quite easily.
 But it falls short when it comes to the quality of the exported video.